alemart/surgescript/docs/engine/player.md

 `focus()`

 Focuses on the player.
 The focused player is controlled by the user.
-Only one player can have focus at any given time.
+Only one player has focus at any given time.

 #### hasFocus